Butlchr17/Unity_Rocket_Sim/README.md

 # Rocket Launch Simulator

 ## Overview
-This Unity project is a 3D rocket launch simulator designed to develop skills relevant to entry-level software engineering roles at SpaceX (e.g., New Graduate Software Engineer, Starship) and xAI (e.g., data infrastructure roles).
+This Unity project is a 3D rocket launch simulator designed to develop skills relevant to entry-level software engineering roles .
 The simulator features a rocket with user-controlled thrust and rotation, physics-based movement, real-time UI feedback, and data logging to a CSV file for post-simulation analysis.
 Built using C# in Unity, with version control managed via Git/GitHub, it demonstrates proficiency in real-time systems, physics integration, and data handling.

 ## Features
 - **Interactive Controls**: Adjust thrust via a UI Slider and Space key; rotate with W/S (pitch) and A/D (yaw).